What Is an HTML Redirect? Why You Should Avoid It

 What is the difference between an HTML and HTTP redirect?

 An HTML redirect and an HTTP redirect both send users from one URL to another but operate differently.
 An HTML redirect occurs on the client side.
-In other words, the redirect is executed by the browser and is tiggered after the content on the page is loaded.
+In other words, the redirect is executed by the browser and is triggered after the content on the page is loaded.

 The fact that HTTP redirects allow the server to redirect the user before any content is loaded, makes HTTP redirects faster and more SEO-friendly.
 Search engine crawlers don't have to spend time crawling a page that isn't meant to be indexed.